 Talks, Lectures

-Threats to Academic Forum, ECPR The Loop Roundtable Discussion at the ECPR General Conference 2023, Charles University, Prague, 07.09.2023
+Threats to Academic Freedom, ECPR The Loop Roundtable Discussion at the ECPR General Conference 2023, Charles University, Prague, 07.09.2023

 With Hana Kubatová (Charles University), Daniela Irrera (Centre for High Defense Studies, Rome), Beatriz Carbone (Universität des Saarlandes), Ivana Kárásková (Association for International Affairs, Prague) and a wonderful audience we discussed the systemic constraints academics and universities are facing throughout Europe, the lack of diversity as a threat, and the specific challenge of China's growing clout in European academia.